-The GDPR and the Data Protection Act generally apply to the processing of PII in connection with the interception of communications and electronic marketing, as well as monitoring and surveillance of individuals.
-In addition, these topics are addressed by specific laws and regulations, including:
+Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR) and the Act of 30 July 2018 on the protection of natural persons concerning the processing of personal data (the Data Protection Act) generally apply to the processing of PII in connection with the interception of communications and electronic marketing, as well as monitoring and surveillance of individuals.
+Also, these topics are addressed by specific laws and regulations, including:

-- the Belgian Criminal Code, the Electronic Communications Act and Collective Bargaining Agreement No. 81 of 26 April 2002 on the monitoring of employees' online communications (interception of communications); - the Belgian Code of Economic Law, and the Royal Decree of 4 April 2003 regarding spam (electronic marketing); and - the Belgian Act of 21 March 2007 on surveillance cameras (as recently amended by the Act of 21 March 2018), the Royal Decree of 10 February 2008 regarding the signalling of camera surveillance (as recently amended by the Royal Decree of 28 May 2018), the Royal Decree of 9 March 2014 appointing the categories of individuals authorised to watch real-time images of surveillance cameras in public spaces, and the Collective Bargaining Agreement No. 68 of 16 June 1998 regarding camera surveillance in the workplace (surveillance of individuals).
+- the Belgian Criminal Code; - the Electronic Communications Act of 13 June 2005; - Collective Bargaining Agreement No. 81 of 26 April 2002 on the monitoring of employees' online communications (interception of communications); - the Belgian Code of Economic Law; - the Royal Decree of 4 April 2003 regarding spam (electronic marketing); - the Belgian Act of 21 March 2007 on surveillance cameras (as amended by the Act of 21 March 2018); - the Royal Decree of 10 February 2008 regarding the signalling of camera surveillance (as amended by the Royal Decree of 28 May 2018); - the Royal Decree of 9 March 2014 appointing the categories of individuals authorised to watch real-time images of surveillance cameras in public spaces; and - Collective Bargaining Agreement No. 68 of 16 June 1998 regarding camera surveillance in the workplace (surveillance of individuals).